saltyrtc/saltyrtc-meta/Protocol.md

 ## Signalling Path

-A signalling path is a simple ASCII string and consists of the hex value of the initiators public permanent key.
+A signalling path is a simple ASCII string and consists of the hex value of the initiators public key.
 Initiator and responder connect to the same WebSocket path.

 ## MessagePack Object